firavoyage/blogging/readme.md

   - vlc media player

 ## quotes
+- a ship in harbor is safe
+  - but that is not what ships are built for
 - as human beings it is our right (maybe our moral duty) to reshape the universe to our preferences
   - technology, which is really knowledge, enables this
   - you should probably work on raising the ceiling, not the floor